Grossmont Union High School District: Governing board and superintendent

-Mr. Swenson was the superintendent of the Nevada Joint Union High School District in metropolitan Sacramento.
+Swenson was the superintendent of the Nevada Joint Union High School District in metropolitan Sacramento.

 Tolerance policies

 In the mid-1980s, sophomore Karen Davis requested that a district policy preventing girls from participating in "contact sports" (e.g. wrestling, football and boxing) be changed.
 It is "outright discrimination," Davis argued, to exclude any capable girl from playing any particular sport.
 Initially, the board rejected her request, voting 4–1 in favor of prohibiting Davis from playing on the Helix High School football team.
 Davis threatened to sue the board and, in September 1985, the state legislative council ruled that she should be allowed to play on the team.
 Finally, the board changed the policy to allow girls to try out for contact sports.

 In 1999, the school board approved expanding the district's anti-discrimination policy to include sexual orientation.

 In 2002, the GUHSD board decided to censor a film promoting tolerance of gay, lesbian and bisexual students.

 In October 2007, Governor Schwarzenegger signed an anti-discrimination law aiming to provide protection for gay, lesbian and transgender students.
 The following month, four of the five board members joined a federal lawsuit that challenged the new state education law as "unconstitutionally vague and a violation of privacy rights."